near/wallet-selector/packages/default-wallets/README.md

 // The same can be done for MyNearWallet and Ledger too. import { setupWalletSelector } from "@near-wallet-selector/core";
 import { setupWalletConnect } from "@near-wallet-selector/wallet-connect";
-import { setupRecommendedWallets } from "@near-wallet-selector/recommended-wallets";
+import { setupDefaultWallets } from "@near-wallet-selector/default-wallets";

 const selector = await setupWalletSelector({
   network: "testnet",